-- 7. Parameters or indicators to be monitored will vary from case to case, i.e. will be site and problem specific.
-They may include one or several of the following types of physical, chemical or biological parameters, or health-related indicators: - of physical and chemical properties of the monitored abiotic media; - of the concentration of a specific chemical compound or group of compounds in a given matrix; - of marine ecosystem health on molecular, cellular, individual organism, community and ecosystem levels (e.g. bioassays, biomarkers, histopathology, physiology, population structure); - of sanitary quality of media used by people (e.g. microbiological quality of bathing waters), or for food production (e.g. quality of waters used for aquaculture); - of ecological effects of coastal aquaculture (land-based and marine facilities); - of physiological, teratogenic or genetic changes in biota attributable to their exposure to polluted media; and - of health effects on humans exposed to contaminated media (e.g. bathers) or products (e.g. contaminated shellfish) derived from such media. - 8.
+7. Parameters or indicators to be monitored will vary from case to case, i.e. will be site and problem specific.
+They may include one or several of the following types of physical, chemical or biological parameters or health-related indicators:

+- physical and chemical properties of the monitored abiotic media; - the concentration of a specific chemical compound or group of compounds in a given matrix; - marine ecosystem health on molecular, cellular, individual organism, community and ecosystem levels (e.g. bioassays, teratogenic or genetic changes if appropriate, biomarkers, histopathology, physiology, population structure); - sanitary quality of media used by people (e.g. microbiological quality of bathing waters), or for food production (e.g. quality of waters used for and by aquaculture); - ecological effects of coastal aquaculture (land-based and marine facilities); - health effects on humans exposed to contaminated media (e.g. bathers) or products (e.g. contaminated shellfish) derived from such media; - marine litter. - 8.
 In case of compliance monitoring, the selection of the parameter(s) to be monitored is determined by the pollution control measure whose compliance is being monitored.

-Programme design42
+Programme design43

 - 9. For both compliance and trend monitoring, it is essential that the question being posed is both testable and specific, i.e. within a statistical context.
 The question must relate to a specific environmental compartment, i.e. water, suspended material, sediment or biota.
-The sequence then is: - to identify meaningful levels of change and the confidence limits of that change that are to be detected (e.g. with what precision can a 20% loss in number of species of a benthic sediment-living community be detected?); - to obtain knowledge of special and temporal variability of the element being sampled from a desk study or pilot study; - application of power analyses is essential in order to rationalize the programme43; - selection of elements of the programme taking into account logistic constraints44; - define data quality objectives and decide a priori on the statistical methods to be applied in analyzing the data; and - to select sampling sites and sampling frequency based on the foregoing information.
+The sequence then is: - to identify meaningful levels of change and the confidence limits of that change that are to be detected (e.g. with what precision can a 20 per cent loss in number of species of a benthic sediment-living community be detected?); - to obtain knowledge of special and temporal variability of the element being sampled from a desk study or pilot study; - application of power analyses is essential in order to rationalize the programme44; - selection of elements of the programme taking into account logistic constraints45;